jmahabal/wojbomb/README.md

 4. There hasn't been a Woj-bomb yet, which is unfortunate because I want to retweet that tweet ASAP.

 I've hosted this on a DigitalOcean droplet.

+Also, I'm mildly uncomfortable with using just violent words as descriptors, so if you have any suggestions, please send them my way.